SPS Graduate Programs Policy

 Students who do not meet the terms of Satisfactory Academic Progress warning quarter will be subject to a SAP Suspension, during which the student will not be eligible for federal financial aid.
 In order to reinstate federal financial aid eligibility after a SAP suspension, students must meet the following criteria for reinstatement:

-Complete 100% of the courses you enroll in for your suspension term with a grade of “C-“ or higher.
+Complete two-thirds (66.6%) all cumulative units attempted since the start of your degree program with a grade of D or higher.
 Grades of F, X, Y, N, W, and V will not be considered sufficient for meeting Satisfactory Academic Progress.
-Receiving these grades will disqualify you from receiving financial aid in the following quarters.

 Maintain or achieve a cumulative GPA of 3.0 or higher.

-If a student fails to meet the SAP requirements as stated above due to extenuating circumstances such as a family member’s death, illness (of the student or immediate family member), etc, the student may submit a written appeal in a word document format.
+If a student fails to meet the SAP requirements as stated above due to extenuating circumstances such as a family member’s death, illness (of the student or immediate family member), or other exceptional circumstances that were encountered during their time in their degree program, the student may submit a written appeal to the Chicago Office of Financial Aid.
 The appeal must be received by the Office of Financial Aid prior to the first day of the subsequent academic term.

 If an appeal is granted, the student will be placed in one of two categories: